SamGurr/RClub/README.md

 ## RClub repository

 #### objective

+* familiarize ourselves with R studio and a suite packages ranging from data carpentry, statistics, visualization etc.

+* work with mock data together and complete shared goals

+* troubleshoot as a team

-* to fortify skills in version control and data management
+* fortify skills in version control and data management using a collaborative repository

-* learn the benefits of open source repositories for our personnal and collaborative projects

-* work in an informal environment (this repository) to explore:

-	- how to initiate, fork, share, and clone repositires from commmand line and online

-	- manage conflicts, view and accept/merge edits from collaborators to a master repo

-	- rectify data errors/emergency situations, revert to previous commit(s)